waynieoaks/RecovFR/README.md

 - Backup of the following information:
   - Current character model (if possible)
   - Current character uniform (From EUP, if possible)
-  - Current character weapons loadout and ammo
+  - Current character weapons, attachments and ammo
   - Current weather conditions

 Known issues: